de-Manzanares/bitboard/README.md

 Using the command line interface (CLI) we can interact with the bitboard to move pieces and to display the state of the board.
 We can also import and export FEN strings.
-Currently, I am working on implementing en passant, pawn promotion, castling, check, checkmate, turn, the 50 move rule, and the threefold repetition rule.
+Currently, I am working on implementing en passant, pawn promotion, check, checkmate, turn, the 50 move rule, and the threefold repetition rule.

 If you'd like the program without any rules at all, checkout the Anarchist BitBoard release.

 ![overview.gif](gif%2Foverview.gif)

+### Rules implemented thus far

+* Basic piece movement.
+* Castling.

 ---